Deadline: July 17, 2023

 In order to be eligible for the program, you will have to fulfill the following criteria

-- Your are residing in any country outside Japan are eligible but special considerations will be given to those residing countries in Central and South America area such as Argentina, Bolivia, Brazil, Chile, Colombia, Dominican Republic, Mexico, Paraguay, Peru
+- Special considerations will be given to those residing countries in Central and South America area such as Argentina, Bolivia, Brazil, Chile, Colombia, Dominican Republic, Mexico, Paraguay, Peru

-- You must be Japanese descent.
-Your nationality, educational background or even any previous stays in Japan do not affect you in anyway.
+- As long as you are Japanese descent, your nationality, educational background or even any previous stays in Japan do not affect you in anyway.

 - You must be of age 18 to 35 years old by the time of application.

-- You must seek recommendation recommended from overseas Japanese descent organizations inside or outside your country of residence.
+- Applicants must seek recommendations from overseas Japanese descent organizations inside or outside your country of residence.

-- Applicants must have a dream of acquiring technical knowledge and, after returning home, playing active roles in the countries of resident and local communities.
+- You must have a dream of acquiring technical knowledge and, after returning home, playing active roles in the countries of resident and local communities.